By Kerri Webster

 God says, You cling to deixis

 like a life raft.
-Here
+Here, you

-, you say, like it means
+say.
+Now, you say.
+All winter, you say, like it means

 something, days crossed off your compulsive